kyma-project/kyma/docs/application-connector/docs/036-gs-register-manage-services.md

 ---
-title: Register and manage services
+title: Register a service
 type: Getting Started
 ---

-This guide shows you how to register and manage the services of your external solution in Kyma.
+This guide shows you how to register a service of your external solution in Kyma.

 ## Prerequisites